Crown Dependencies: Common Travel Area

-All three Crown Dependencies participate in an open borders area, along with the United Kingdom and the Republic of Ireland.
+All three Crown Dependencies participate in an open borders area, along with the United Kingdom and Ireland.
 An informal memorandum of understanding exists between the member countries of the Common Travel Area (CTA) whereby the internal borders of each country are expected to have minimal controls, if any, and can normally be crossed by British and Irish citizens with minimal identity documents (with certain exceptions).
-Under Irish law, Manx people and Channel Islanders – who were not entitled to take advantage of the European Union's freedom of movement provisions – are exempt from immigration control and immune from deportation in the Republic of Ireland.
+Under Irish law, Manx people and Channel Islanders – who were not entitled to take advantage of the European Union's freedom of movement provisions – are exempt from immigration control and immune from deportation.

-In May, 2019 the British and Irish governments signed a Memorandum of Understanding in an effort to secure the rights of British and Irish citizens after Brexit.
-The document was signed in London, England before a meeting of the British-Irish Intergovernmental Conference, putting the rights of both countries' citizens, that were already in place under an informal agreement, on a more secure footing.
+In May 2019, the British and Irish governments signed a Memorandum of Understanding in an effort to secure the rights of British and Irish citizens after Brexit.
+The document was signed in London before a meeting of the British-Irish Intergovernmental Conference, putting the rights of both countries' citizens, that were already in place under an informal agreement, on a more secure footing.

-The agreement, which is the culmination of over two years' work of both governments, means the rights of both countries' citizens are protected after Brexit whilst also ensuring that the Republic of Ireland can continue to meet its obligations under European Union law.
+The agreement, which is the culmination of over two years' work of both governments, means the rights of both countries' citizens are protected after Brexit whilst also ensuring that Ireland can continue to meet its obligations under European Union law.
 The agreement took effect on 31 January 2020 when the United Kingdom left the European Union.
 The maintenance of the CTA involves considerable cooperation on immigration matters between the British and Irish authorities.

+Customs Union

+On 26 November 2018 Jersey, Guernsey and the Isle of Man each signed a customs agreement with the United Kingdom to collectively establish a customs union.

+On 31 January 2020 the UK–Crown Dependencies Customs Union was officially established.

+In 2020 the UK Government made the Customs (Tariff Quotas) (EU Exit) Regulations 2020.
+These regulations apply in modified form in the Crown Dependencies.